Ariobarzanes III of Cappadocia

 He was of Persian and Greek ancestry.
 The Roman Senate agreed that he was to be the successor of his father, Ariobarzanes II of Cappadocia; Cicero, Roman governor of Cilicia, noted that he was surrounded by enemies who included his mother, Athenais.

 Originally highly supportive of Pompey despite the cost, he was maintained in his position after Julius Caesar won the civil war in Rome, even gaining territory with the addition of Lesser Armenia.
 The liberator Cassius Longinus had him executed in 42 BC because he would not allow more Roman intervention in his kingdom.
-He was succeed by his brother, Ariarathes X of Cappadocia.
+He was succeeded by his brother, Ariarathes X of Cappadocia.